 Your formal rehab is over, but it's prepared you for success over the long haul.
 You can go out into the world with confidence.
 A British study shows that people who took part in cardiac rehab had better health 5 years after a heart attack.

 The more rehab sessions you go to, the better off you'll be.
-People who took part in more than 36 sessions had a 31% lower risk for another heart attack compared to those who went to just one session.
+People who took part in more than 36 sessions had a 31% lower risk of having another heart attack, compared to those who went to just one session.